Convex Projection and Convex Multi-Objective Optimization: Solution concept according to

 and a nonempty finite set $\bar{S} \subseteq S$ is a \cite{DLSW21}-finite $\epsilon$-solution of~\eqref{MOCP} if

 First, we revisit the question studied in Theorem~\ref{thm_CPsolMOCP} under the \cite{DLSW21}-solution concept.
-That is, we ask if an approximate solution of the projection~\eqref{CP} is also an approximate solution of~\eqref{MOCP} in the \cite{DLSW21} sense, and if yes, under which multiplier.
-These answers are provided in Proposition~\ref{lemma_E1} below.
-We denote by $\Vert Q \Vert$ for a matrix $Q$ the operator norm induced by the vector-$p$-norm.
+We will show in Proposition~\ref{lemma_E1} below that an approximate solution of the projection~\eqref{CP} is also an approximate solution of~\eqref{MOCP} in the \cite{DLSW21} sense, where the multiplier is given by the norm $\Vert Q \Vert$.
+The value of $\Vert Q \Vert$ is deduced in the following lemma.